 - Phase I: one-time award of $5,000 maximum in Small Grants Division and $15,000 maximum in Large Grants Division

-- Phase II: if selected for Phase II, grant amount will be an award of $50,000 maximum in Small Grants Division and $150,000 maximum in Large Grants Division
+- Phase II: If selected for Phase II, the grant amount will be an award of $50,000 maximum in the Small Grants Division and $150,000 maximum in the Large Grants Division

-- Phase I grant term will be a one-time award to use for planning/pilot projects over a three (3) month period (applies to both Small and Large Division).
+- Phase I grant term will be a one-time award to use for planning/pilot projects over a three (3) month period (applies to both Small and Large divisions).

-- Phase II grant term (if awarded) will be over a period of one year (applies to both Small and Large Division).
+- Phase II grant term (if awarded) will be over a period of one year (applies to both Small and Large divisions).

 Funding NOT Supported in Phase I:

-- Capital projects for organization’s facilities including bricks and mortar/construction, major equipment purchases
+- Capital projects for the organization’s facilities including bricks and mortar/construction, major equipment purchases

 - General operating support for organization or “unrestricted grant”